florentsorel/gotaseries/README.md

 	betaseries := gotaseries.NewClient("YOUR_API_KEY")
 	// You can set locale for each request globally instead of passing it to each params betaseries.Locale = gotaseries.LocaleEN
+	// If request need authentication, you must set your token betaseries.Token = "YOUR_TOKEN"

 	ctx, cancel := context.WithTimeout(context.Background(), 5*time.Second)
 	defer cancel()